Skip to content

 Vodafone has launched new options for travelers

-Vodafone has launched new options for travelers.
-Photo: TECHBOOK / Rita Deutschbein
+Vodafone has launched new options for travelers Photo: TECHBOOK / Rita Deutschbein

 June 5, 2025, 6:00 am | Read time: 4 minutes

 Available plans offer data volumes from 1 to 150 GB and a duration of up to 90 days.
-Vodafone promises an option for nearly every travel destination, as the Travel eSIM works worldwide in over 200 countries and is compatible with more than 700 mobile networks—without the need to switch SIM cards.
+Vodafone promises an option for nearly every travel destination, as the Travel eSIM works worldwide in over 200 countries and is compatible with more than 700 mobile networks—without the need to change SIM cards.
 The requirement is that the smartphone supports eSIM, which is now the case with most high-end models and a variety of mid-range devices.

 More on the topic

-Prices and Data Packages of Vodafone’s Travel eSIM
+Prices and data packages of Vodafone’s Travel eSIM

 1. Select data package on travel.vodafone.com